 While coding the tests might feel similar between these two, there are some major differences and things you should account for.
-When it comes to web applications, one of the most important aspects is browser compatibility (Edge, Gecko, Chromium engines…), while the difference between supported OS versions and devices is a key thing for mobile apps.
+When it comes to enterprise web development, one of the most important aspects is browser compatibility (Edge, Gecko, Chromium engines…), while the difference between supported OS versions and devices is a key thing for mobile apps.

 Secundo – the technology!

 Yeah, scary thing, isn’t it?
 Not to worry, I got your back, bro.
 Depending on the technology services, your mileage may vary: